auth0/docs/articles/email/templates.md

 Only one template can be used for each template type (for example, only one template for verify emails).
 :::

-At this time, Auth0 does not support plaintext/text-based email.s
+At this time, Auth0 does not support plaintext/text-based emails.

 ## Configuring email templates